F5Networks/f5-appsvcs-templates/docs/userguide/troubleshooting.rst

 Logging
 -------

-FAST logs to **/var/log/restnoded/restnoded.log** using f5-logger from the framework.
-FAST supports multiple log levels.
-The log entries contain a JSON block for easy search & reporting by external tools.
+FAST logs to **/var/log/restnoded/restnoded.log** using f5-logger from the framework supporting multiple log levels.

 |